Disney's Hollywood Studios - Pixar Place

 • I received a couple emails asking if it was worth it or lived up to expectations...
 I think it really depends on what you were expecting.
 It met my expectations, but I would not say exceeded them, say in the way Indiana Jones did on my first ride or my first viewing of Fantasmic but I walked away satisfied and wanting to go on again.
 I think the attraction is well done, the games are fun, and it fits on DCAs Pier nicely.
 I enjoyed the games and see myself riding somewhat frequently, depending on the wait.

 I am somewhat at a loss for how Toy Story Midway Mania thematically fits into the Hollywood Studios park.
 First its not about movies or Hollywood or the making of movies, it is not even based on a movie, but it does feature characters from a film.
 The experience also has nothing to do with movies/tv/etc... the theme of the attraction does work better in Anaheim where it is on a Boardwalk so midway games fit right in, but in Anaheim I don't think the story of the Pixar Characters plays well in the turn of the century seaside park.
 Anyways... with that said I do recommend the attraction, its one of my favorites.
-Be warned that Fastpasses for Toy Story Midway Mania are usually long gone by lunch time.
-So if you want to get one stop by early in the day or else you will be in the long stand-by line.

 In May 2010 they made the first revision to the attraction.
 A new game Rex and Trixie’s Dino Darts replaced the Bo Peep's Baa-loon Pop.
 As was hinted at when the attraction opened this transition basically happened over night with the park closing one night with one game and opening the next with the new one.
 Of course before this a lot of work and testing went into it by the Imagineers but the rollout was smooth.